ucb-bar/chipyard/docs/Customization/Dsptools-Blocks.rst

 .. _dsptools-blocks:

+Dsptools is a Chisel library that aids in writing custom signal processing accelerators.
+It does this by:
+* Giving types and helpers that allow you to express mathematical operations more directly.
+* Typeclasses that let you write polymorphic generators, for example an FIR filter generator that works for both real- and complex-valued filters.
+* Structures for packaging DSP blocks and integrating them into a rocketchip-based SoC.
+* Test harnesses for testing DSP circuits, as well as VIP-style drivers and monitors for DSP blocks.

+The `Dsptools <https://github.com/ucb-bar/dsptools/>`_ repository has more documentation.

 Dsptools Blocks
 ===============
+A ``DspBlock`` is the basic unit of signal processing functionality that can be integrated into an SoC.
+It has a AXI4-stream interface and an optional memory interface.
+The idea idea is that these ``DspBlocks`` can be easily designed, unit tested, and assembled lego-style to build complex functionality.
+A ``DspChain`` is one example of how to assemble ``DspBlocks``, in which case the streaming interfaces are connected serially into a pipeline, and a bus is instatiated and connected to every block with a memory interface.

-Another way to create a MMIO peripheral is to use the Dsptools library for Chisel.
-In this method, a memory interface is created by creating a "chain".
-This chain consists of a custom module placed inside a ``DspBlock``, which is then sandwiched between a ``ReadQueue`` and ``WriteQueue``.
-Those queues then act as memory mapped interfaces to the Rocket Chip SoCs.
-This section will again primarily focus on designing Tilelink-based peripherals.
+This project has example designs that integrate a ``DspBlock`` to a rocketchip-based SoC as an MMIO peripheral.
+The custom ``DspBlock`` has a ``ReadQueue`` before it and a ``WriteQueue`` after it, which allow memory mapped access to the streaming interfaces so the rocket core can interact with the ``DspBlock``.
+This section will primarily focus on designing Tilelink-based peripherals.
 However, through the resources provided in Dsptools, one could also define an AXI4-based peripheral by following similar steps.
+Furthermore, the examples here are simple, but can be extended to implement more complex accelerators, for example an `OFDM baseband <https://github.com/grebe/ofdm>`_ or a `spectrometer <https://github.com/ucb-art/craft2-chip>`_.

 For this example, we will show you how to connect a simple FIR filter created using Dsptools as an MMIO peripheral.
 The full code can be found in ``generators/example/src/main/scala/dsptools/GenericFIR.scala``.
 That being said, one could substitute any module with a ready valid interface in the place of the FIR and achieve the same results.
-As long as the read and valid signals of the module are attached to those of a corresponding ``DSPBlock`` wrapper, and that wrapper is placed in a chain with a ``ReadQueue`` and a ``WriteQueue``, following the general outline establised by these steps will allow you to interact with that block as a memory mapped IO
+As long as the read and valid signals of the module are attached to those of a corresponding ``DSPBlock`` wrapper, and that wrapper is placed in a chain with a ``ReadQueue`` and a ``WriteQueue``, following the general outline establised by these steps will allow you to interact with that block as a memory mapped IO.

 The module ``GenericFIR`` is the overall wrapper of our FIR module.
 This module links together a variable number of ``GenericFIRDirectCell`` submodules, each of which performs the computations for one coefficient in a FIR direct form architecture.
 It is important to note that both modules are type generic, which means that they can be instantiated for any datatype that implements ``Ring`` operations per the specifications on ``T``.